 Mary is the founder of Lift Communications, a communications consulting firm serving small nonprofits.
 She is also the Communications Lead for Nameless Collaborative, a nonprofit organization that connects and empowers women who are leading across business, nonprofit, and ministry sectors.

 Mary loves reading, listening to podcasts, and baking bread.
-Orginially from Orlando, Florida, she lives in Frisco, Texas, with her husband, Damien, and their two young boys, Lucas and Elijah.
+She graduated from Southeastern University with a degree in Journalism & Public Relations, giving her a permanent excuse to ask people to share their life stories.
+Originally from Orlando, Florida, Mary lives in Plano with her husband, Damien, and their two young boys, Lucas and Elijah.

 Rachel Brown is the Development Director for Touch A Life.
-She is also a freelance writer for Darling Magazine, and she co-hosts the Wonderfully Made podcast, which features authentic conversations with world-changing women who are living out their unique purpose.
 She and her husband, James, live in McKinney with their darling baby girl, Ruby, and their hilariously large English mastiff, Coach.
 Rachel loves to travel, run, try new restaurants (especially the ones specializing in tacos!), read, and bake lemon bars.

 Originally from Chicago, Rachel moved to Dallas in 2009 after graduating from Pepperdine University in Los Angeles and she loves life in Texas.
 She is especially inspired by all of the movers, shakers, and do-gooders in her community.